Each school is given an amount of money to spend above their allocated budget, called Pupil Premium.

 - A designated member of the SLT maintains an overview of pupil premium spending.

-- The Assessment Coordinator collates all performance data, analysing and evaluating the effectiveness and value for money of the PPG.
+- The Assessment Lead collates all performance data, analysing and evaluating the effectiveness and value for money of the PPG.

 - A governor is given responsibility for pupil premium grant funding.